Subscribe to our blog to get articles delivered directly to your inbox

 Unlike orchids and most other indoor plants, your money tree plant only needs about 6-8 ounces of water every three weeks, according to our growing experts.

-Watering weekly is a lot easier to remember, so we recommend giving it two ice cubes (3 tablespoons of water) every week.
 If you miss a week, you can double up, but don’t go overboard.
 If your plant gets too much water, its root system and leaves will stretch out, which can result in brown leaves.

 Make sure your money tree plant has a good drainage system, too.
 This will prevent the roots from rotting.
 Our grower pots are designed with a built-in elevated bottom so that the roots are not sitting in water.
+We advise that every few waterings, you remove the grower pot from the decorative pot to make sure your plant isn’t just sitting in any water.

 More Money Tree Plant Care Tips